 You’ve entered a whole new world that is overflowing with the mercy and blessings of God Almighty.

 However, despite the newness of your faith, reality will sink in sooner rather than later.
 Muslims are a minority in America and a marginalized group that is maligned in the media regularly.
 There are many challenges that both reverts and born Muslims face in America today.

 Hate crimes against Muslims rose by 15%, in 2017, according to the Council on American-Islamic Relations (CAIR).
 This had a lot to do with the 2016 U.S. Presidential campaign where the Islamic faith was put under a microscope and sullied in a bid to misinform the American people while also using fear-mongering to get votes on both sides.

-The election was won by the current U.S. President by casting all Muslims in a light of suspicion and even Muslims abroad.
 Today, Muslims are often considered to be the “others” in the United States with our contributions to the fabric of the nation ignored.